 Personal tax deductions in the Netherlands

 Before we get stuck in, let’s start with the good news!
-There’s a whole range of personal deductible items that are valid for your tax return in 2021.
+There’s a whole range of personal deductible items that are valid for your 2021 tax return to be filed in 2022.

 What are personal deductible items you may ask?
 Put simply, your personal situation may mean that you are entitled to claim money back on the tax you are due to pay.